engineer-scientist/Copa-Airlines-research-project/README.md

 # Copa-Airlines-research-project
-Data science research project involving improving flight scheduling to minimize delays, for Copa Airlines.
+Data science research project to improve flight scheduling to minimize delays, for Copa Airlines.